Re:publica: History

 The first re:publica, with the slogan "Leben im Netz" (Life in the internet), took place from 11 to 13 April 2007 and attracted about 700 visitors.
 Over the years the event grew continually, with 5,000 international visitors and about 350 speakers in 2013.
 Each year, different main focusses were set, for example data protection in 2008 and intellectual property rights and political aspects of internet usage in 2009.

 In 2011, Daniel Domscheit-Berg introduced the project OpenLeaks as a planned politically neutral alternative to WikiLeaks during the conference.

 A highlight in 2012 was a talk with the European Commissioner for Digital Agenda Neelie Kroes who demanded to stop ACTA and SOPA.

 The eighth re:publica, titled "Into the Wild", took place in May 2014.
-The conference had 350 sessions on 18 stages, 500 volunteers and 6000 people overall, breaking its attendance record.
+The conference had 350 sessions on 18 stages, 500 volunteers and 6000 people overall.

-The ninth re:publica took place from 5 May 2015 to 7 May 2015 with over 7,000 people attending and 450 speakers, was the biggest re:publica ever.
+The ninth re:publica took place from 5 May 2015 to 7 May 2015 with over 7,000 people attending and 450 speakers.

 In 2023, re:publica teamed up with the Reeperbahn Festival for the first time.
 In addition to the Berlin re:publica, a two-day event was held in September.

+In 2025, re:publica attracted a total of 30,000 visitors over the three days of the festival.
+The programme included over 650 programme sessions with more than 1,200 speakers.